 - Your negotiating power may be limited without having a tenant representation broker on your side

 - Finding the space is only the first step; commercial leases are complicated and the negotiation process requires extensive real estate knowledge in order to ensure that you achieve the best terms possible.

 To keep learning about the process of finding office space, visit the AQUILA Learning Center.

 These challenges are why we highly recommend hiring a tenant representation broker to assist you throughout the site selection and leasing process.
 There are numerous benefits to hiring a tenant rep, and it may not cost as much as you think.
 Tenant reps save time and make the process efficient, allowing you to make the best decision for your company.

-If you would like to learn more about leasing commercial space in Austin or wish to speak with one of our experience tenant representation brokers, schedule a consultation today.
+If you would like to learn more about leasing commercial space in Austin or wish to speak with one of our experienced tenant representation brokers, schedule a consultation today.